• Veteran Owned and Operated | Patent Pending: 19/412,158

 Tasks like these encourage students to think carefully and explain their reasoning, not just provide an answer.
 This helps teachers and parents see how well a child is progressing toward the expectations for the end of Grade 7.

-Grade 8 - Sample
+Grade 8 - CCSS Mathematics Practice Assessment

 Free with an account - this is a short (10 questions) sample of how Studystruct Inc. delivers Common Core State Standards (CCSS) assessments and to ensure system compatibility.

+220 questions / 10 days to complete.
 Based on Common Core State Standards - In Grade 8, students prepare for high school mathematics by working with linear equations, functions, geometry, and data analysis.
 Our assessments measure both conceptual understanding (knowing why math works) and procedural skills (being able to carry out steps correctly).

 For example, children may be asked to: